Platform Capabilities & Constraints

 Default to Custom Metadata Types

-For CTA exam scenarios, Custom Metadata Types should be your default recommendation for configuration data.
-The key advantage is deployability — they move through change sets, sandboxes, and packaging like metadata, not data.
+For CTA exam scenarios, default to Custom Metadata Types for configuration data.
+The main advantage is deployability: they move through change sets, sandboxes, and packaging like metadata, not data.
 Custom Settings require manual data loading in each environment, which is error-prone and breaks CI/CD.

 Platform Feature Matrix

-A quick reference for which platform capabilities are available for common architectural patterns.
+Quick reference for which platform capabilities are available across common architectural patterns.

 | Capability | Declarative | Apex | API | External |